Applying for a passport or ID card if you live in Australia

 You can also have your new passport or ID card sent to you by registered post.

 You should provide a pre-paid, self-addressed A4 envelope when you submit your application.
-The envelope must be suitable for registered post and should hold no more than 4 passports.
+The envelope must be suitable for registered post and for signature on delivery.
+It should hold no more than 4 passports.
 If you need to submit more, please provide additional envelopes.
 Other types of envelope will not be accepted.
 Your document is sent to you at your own risk.
 You will have to pay the postage charge yourself.

 What happens to my old passport or ID card?